Tips for choosing between employees and contractors

-If you are stuck deciding between employees or contractors for your startup, it’s helpful to understand the difference so you can classify correctly, avoid legal headaches and focus your time on growing your business.
+If you are stuck deciding between employees or contractors, it’s helpful to understand the difference so you can classify correctly, avoid legal headaches and focus on growing your business.

 Here are the key features of employee and contractors to help you understand the difference.

 Employee’s take direction from their employer e.g. work hours, work direction